neo-mat/wordpress-file-page-cache/README.md

 ### Advanced configuration

+The plugin provides advanced configuration such as a custom bypass policy, a HTTP header cache policy and more.

+## Dynamic Content Cache

-The plugin provides advanced configuration such as a bypass policy, a HTTP header cache policy and an option to create a custom MD5 cache hash using PHP variables and methods to enable caching of dynamic content (multiple cache versions for the same URL).
+The plugin provides an option to create a custom MD5 cache hash using PHP variables and methods to enable caching of dynamic content (multiple cache versions for the same URL).

 ![Custom Cache Hash](https://github.com/o10n-x/wordpress-file-page-cache/blob/master/docs/images/cache-hash.png)

+### Stale on update

 The plugin provides an option to serve stale (expired) cache to visitors while the cache is updated in the background.